cyberjunky/3commas-cyber-bots/README.md

 The GalaxyScore Top 10 coins from LunarCrush are downloaded, the base pair of each of the specified 3Comma's bots is determined, from this new pairs are constructed, these are checked against your Blacklist on 3Comma's and the market data on 3Comma's (reflecting Binance or FTX data depending ion your exchange) to see if the pairs are valid.

-If this is the case -and the current pair are different than the current ons- the bot(s) are updated.
+If this is the case -and the current pairs are different than the current ones- the bot(s) are updated.

-Then the bot helper will sleep for the set interval time, after which it will repeat these steps.
+After this the bot helper will sleep for the set interval time, after which it will repeat these steps.

 ## AltRank bot helper named `altrank.py`
 Type = trading pair